-Parents are advised to keep your kids exercising regularly after their injury heals.
-Not only does exercise provide health benefits such as reducing the risk of disease and obesity, but also team sports assist your child in building social skills, teamwork and helps maintain a good well-being.
+Also, parents should keep their kids exercising regularly after their injury heals.
+Not only does exercise provide health benefits such as reducing the risk of disease and obesity.
+But, team sports also assist your child in building social skills, teamwork and helps maintain a good sense of well-being.
 Encourage your child to play a sport that they enjoy, and to follow the rules and play safe to minimise the risk of injury.

 Australian Sports Camps school holiday sports coaching programs are delivered by experienced coaches, who are trained to recognise, prevent and respond to injuries.
-Proper gear is always used and correct techniques are taught.
+ASC uses the best age-appropriate sports equipment and coach correct technique.
 Water and fruit snacks are provided for adequate hydration and proper nutrition.
 We have qualified First Aid officers on site at every camp.